stackforge/puppet_openstack_builder/README.md

     librarian-puppet install --verbose

-Now, if you are using the Cisco modules:

-    cp site.pp.downstream modules/manifests/manifests

-If you are using the stackforge modules:

-    cp site.pp modules/manifests/manifests

-If you want to test the PXE deployment system, add the basebox

-    vagrant box add blank blank.box

-## Configuration ##
+### Configuration

 There is a config.yaml file that can be edited to suit the environment.
 The apt-cache server can be any server running apt-cacher-ng - it doesn't have to be the cache instance mentioned below if you already have one handy.
 It can be set to false to disable use of apt-cacher altogether.
 The apt-mirror will be used to set sources.list on each machine, and on the build server it will be used to import the 30MB ubuntu netboot image used during the PXE deploy process.
 Make sure the domain matches the domain specified in the site.pp in the manifests you intend to use.

-The puppet modules used are taken from stackforge.
-To use the CiscoSystems releases of the puppet modules:

-    export repos_to_use=downstream

-## Spinning up virtual machines with vagrant
+### Spinning up virtual machines with vagrant

 Now that you have set up the puppet content, the next step is to build out your multi-node environment using vagrant.